telerik/blazor-ui/README.md

 This repository contains Telerik UI for Blazor preview examples.
 We use it to present the initially shipped components along with their functionalities.
 The repo will be continuously updated to cover the latest version of Blazor.

+## Prerequisites

+Since the ASP.NET Preview's are moving at a rapid place, it's best to update your bits.
+Make sure you're on the current version of Razor Components (server-side) and Blazor (client-side).
+Detailed installation instructions for both frameworks can be found on the [Blazor getting started page](https://docs.microsoft.com/en-us/aspnet/core/razor-components/get-started?view=aspnetcore-3.0&tabs=visual-studio)

+Also be sure that you have enabled the [Telerik UI for Blazor free early preview](https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor).
+Even if you have previously enrolled in the preview you may need to revisit this page for the latest version to appear in your feed.
+With this free account you'll be able to add the [Telerik NuGet Package Source](https://docs.telerik.com/aspnet-mvc/getting-started/nuget-install#set-up-nuget-package-source).

 ## DataBase setup

 The Grid sample uses a Northwind DB Entity Model